Career Timeline of Cody Bellinger: Major Achievements and Milestones

 On November 3, 2023, Cody Bellinger declined his mutual option and became a free agent.

-On February 27, 2024, Cody Bellinger re-signed with the Cubs on a three-year contract with opt-out clauses.
+On February 27, 2024, Cody Bellinger re-signed with the Cubs on a three-year, $80 million contract containing opt-out clauses after each of the first two seasons.

-On December 17, 2024, the Cubs traded Cody Bellinger to the New York Yankees for Cody Poteet.
+On December 17, 2024, the Cubs traded Cody Bellinger with $5 million in cash considerations to the New York Yankees in exchange for Cody Poteet.

 2024: Traded to the Yankees